Maksim-jmb/agent2/README.md

 Mouse2:  2nd btn - toggle on RR ranged group.
 Kicks in Fixed Layout and shifts dxnothing over
 Mouse2:  3rd button - disable RR.
 Kicks back to Vfx View
 Mouse2:  4rth btn - toggle on RR mouse2 all.
 Kicks back to Vfx View
-MouseWheel: RR Disable
-Driving with my healer in Slot2 - GHK for slot2 also kicks it back to vfx view/rr disable
+MouseWheel: RR Disable - driving mainly with my healer in Slot2 - GHK for slot2 also kicks it back to vfx view/rr disable

 Relaygroups are base on 5man group 2 melee 3 ranged - RR party, ranged, mouse2 groupings.